How to Cook Perfect Rice on the Stove

 Instructions

-• Bring the water to boil in a medium saucepan.
-Add the salt and butter and allow the butter to melt.
+• Bring the water to a boil in a medium saucepan.
+Add the salt and butter, if using, and allow the butter to melt.

 • When the rice is cooked, turn off the heat and let it sit for another couple of minutes to finish absorbing any liquid.
-Take off the lid, fluff the rice with a fork and let it sit for another 2 minutes or so, so that some of the excess moisture in the rice dries off.
+Take off the lid, fluff the rice with a fork, and let it sit for another 2 minutes or so until some of the excess moisture in the rice dries off.

 Notes